CeciliaMarie/CeciliaMarie/README.md

-My name is Cecilia Marie however I normally go by Cecilia.
-I am a current senior at Chapman University, majoring in Software Engineering and doing a themed inquiry in Leadership.
-I expect to graduate in June 2023.
+My name is Cecilia Marie however, I normally go by Cecilia.
+I graduated from Chapman University with a BS in Software Engineering in May 2023.